 7. If I get collision insurance, which would be best for me: broad, standard or limited?

 In Michigan, both broad form and standard collision are the best.
 Why?
 Because both provide benefits and coverage regardless of fault, i.e., regardless of whether you or someone else caused the crash that resulted in your vehicle damage.

 Limited collision coverage only pays out if the insured was not at-fault.

-- Uncoordinated benefits – When buying car insurance in Michigan uncoordinated benefits are better because No-Fault is primary and No-Fault covers more in terms of care and services that car accident victims will need than private health insurance companies, such as residential and attendant care, hospitalization, rehab and vehicle and home modifications.
+- Uncoordinated benefits – In Michigan, uncoordinated benefits are better because No-Fault is primary and No-Fault covers more in terms of care and services that car accident victims will need than private health insurance companies, such as residential and attendant care, hospitalization, rehab and vehicle and home modifications.

 - Coordinated benefits – If insureds are lucky, they may see some reduction in their premium rates.
 However, they could face ERISA liens.
 Plus, private health insurance plans likely include some form of managed care, which includes doctor networks (no choice of doctor) and pre-authorization requirements for care, procedures and surgeries.